hashicorp/consul/website/source/docs/connect/proxies/managed-deprecated.html.md

 though should aim to change their workflow as soon as possible to avoid issues with a later upgrade.

+While the current functionality will remain present for a few major releases, **new and known issues will not be fixed**.

 ## Deprecation Rationale

 Originally managed proxies traded higher implementation complexity for an easier